rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Hip, hip, hooray!!!
 I got my user registration to work.
 It wasn't working, asked my old cohort if anyone had time to look at my code and Adam came to the rescue.
 I hadn't registered my router in server.js.
 Also, I figured out I wasn't referencing my Postico database correctly.
 Once I made those changes it worked!

 **Thoughts:** Don't be afraid to ask for help.
 When you hit a wall, take the dog for a walk.

+### Day 4: April 6, 2018

+**Today's Progress**: Today my heart just wasn't in it.
+I have registration working, but login doesn't work.
+I know I little refresher on SQL/Postico because I need to build my tables and have them link.
+Some of the data that will come in will need to be after the user logs in.
+I need to prioritize my project and bounce all over the place.
+In the meantime, I decided to spend some time on freecodecamp for simple refreshers.

+**Thoughts:** I'm glad to be doing 100 days of code, but today I'm just not there.
+Will be sure to take steps forward rather than steps back.